 Marginal product is referred to as the additional product that is produced as a result of adding an additional unit of input.
-In other words, a change in production output due to the change in production input is known as marginal product.
+In other words, a change in the production output due to a change in the production input is known as marginal product.

-The change obtained in the output is done by changing only the input, whereas all other factors of production such as land, capital remained unchanged.
+The change obtained in the output is done by changing only the input, whereas all other factors of production such as land and capital remain unchanged.